Comment on page

 If a pathway between Point A and Point B comprises more than one hallway or space, switches are only required to activate lighting in each space.
 This means that multiple lights will be turned on and off with multiple switches.

-Whole-home smart lighting may be worth considering if it's important to be able to illuminate multiple spaces at once, but this should not be a substitute for switches.
+Whole-home smart lighting may be worth considering if it's important to illuminate multiple spaces at once, but this should not be a substitute for switches.

-Any task area with dedicated task lighting should have a switch within easy reach to activate the lighting without having to leave the area.
+Any task area with dedicated task lighting should have a switch within easy reach to activate the lighting without leaving the area.

-If switches are in areas with counters, make sure they're easy to reach while seated, typically in the range of 36-42″ (91-107cm) above the floor and not against the rear wall.
+If switches are in areas with counters, ensure they're easy to reach while seated, typically in the range of 36-42″ (91-107cm) above the floor and not against the rear wall.

 If a switch activates a specific item (e.g., a garbage disposal), it should be in an intuitive and logical location.
 If the item is used at a task area, the switch should be within reach of that area.

-If it's not ideal to locate a switch near an item it activates, a label should be used to indicate the switch's purpose.
+If locating a switch near an item it activates is not ideal, a label should indicate its purpose.

 At least one light switch per room/space should activate 50% of power outlets, typically the top outlet on each duplex receptacle.